-Entertainment – as soon as we see this word in the various forms that it consists of today, it gives us a sense of happiness, a sense of belonging.
+Entertainment – As soon as we see this word in the various forms that it consists of today, it gives us a sense of happiness and a sense of belonging.

 Looking at the Islamic way of entertainment… What!?
 Does that mean entertainment is allowed in Islam?
 Of course it is!

 Let’s take a glimpse at how the early Muslims used to entertain themselves, and especially how the Prophet Muhammad (Peace be upon him) would find entertainment.